AdobeDocs/app-builder/src/pages/resources/index.md

 [Start (20mins)](spectrum-intro/index.md)

-Introduction to Spectrum to build a App Builder App UI.
+Introduction to Spectrum to build an App Builder App UI.